 The Cart Community Coffee has not only created a hub for people to meet and support one another, it also allows the Centre to raise much needed funds to support ongoing work in the community.
 The cart is open daily from 6am to 12pm.

 LIVING WITH ADVERSITY

 Art From The Margins

 In 2015 Merlo partnered with Art From the Margins (AFTM), an initiative of the Wesley Mission, for an exciting collaboration – the Merlo Coffee Art Series.

 For nearly ten years, AFTM has been instrumental in bringing artists together and bridging the gap between artists living in isolation, the public and the wider community.

 They support and promote the work of artists living with adversity, disadvantage and social isolation, including artists living with mental health issues, physical or intellectual disabilities and homelessness.

-Merlo has so far showcased the unique work of two disadvantaged artists by putting their artwork on a limited edition set of high quality, porcelain cups and saucers.
-Read more about our 2016 Art Series here or our 2017 Art Series here.
+Merlo has so far showcased the unique work of three disadvantaged artists by putting their artwork on a limited edition set of high quality, porcelain cups and saucers.
+Read more about our 2015 Art Series, 2016 Art Series and 2017 Art Series here.